al3xrods/al3xrods/README.md

 <a href="https://app.datacamp.com/portfolio/al3xrodz" target="_blank">Datacamp</a> | <a href="https://www.linkedin.com/in/alexander-rodriguez-/" target="_blank">LinkedIn</a> | <a href="https://www.kaggle.com/al3xrods" target="_blank">Kaggle</a>

-# 🖥️ Data Science Projects.
+# 🖥️ Data Science Projects:

 #### 🌐[Impact of Website Redesign.](https://github.com/al3xrods/Website_Redesign/blob/main/Website_Redesign.ipynb)
 - Conducted an A/B test by dividing the user base into a control group (original design) and treatments groups (new design).